ipr/qXpkLib/xpkILZR/README.txt

-xpkILZR - "ILZR" pack/unpack library
+xpkILZR - "ILZR" unpacking library

-Placeholder only for now
+Original authors: Jose Renau Ardevol, Jordi Caimel Compte

-Ilkka Prusi <ilkka.prusi@gmail.com>
+Modified to Qt&C++ library by Ilkka Prusi <ilkka.prusi@gmail.com>

 Summary:
+"ILZR" (Incremental Lempel-Ziv-Renau) unpacking library for qXpkLib to load.

+Description:
+Based on C code from Amiga XPK sub-library, which is modified for portability (non-Amiga platforms) and for access from Qt&C++ library (qXpkLib).

 Status:
 In progress..